paceholder/nodeeditor/README.md

 registry.
 Further work is driven by notifications which are delivered to the user models.
 The notifications could be, for example, of several types: `DataConnected`, `DataDisconnected`, `InputDataUpdated` etc.

-The framework could be considered as a reactive programming tool.
+The framework is a Visual [Dataflow Programming](https://en.wikipedia.org/wiki/Dataflow_programming) tool.
 Each change in the source node is immediately propagated through all the connections updating  the whole graph.

 ### Current state